 Items that you may already have around the house like tablecloths, scarves, burlap, velvet, craft paper, cardboard or even old cookie sheets all make excellent backgrounds.
-Choose neutral colours like black, brown, or grey.
-Darker shades of blue also work beautifully in dark floral photography as they complement a lot of colours.
+Choose neutral colors like black, brown, or grey.
+Darker shades of blue also work beautifully in dark floral photography as they complement a lot of colors.

-Some of my favourite backgrounds are made of canvas.
+Some of my favorite backgrounds are made of canvas.
 Canvas has a fine and natural texture that adds dimension to an image without distracting the viewer from the subject.
-To make these backgrounds, I buy a large painter’s dropcloth at the hardware store, along with some paint samples.
-I cut the canvas into large squares and paint them in the desired colours.
+To make these backgrounds, I buy a large painter’s drop cloth at the hardware store, along with some paint samples.
+I cut the canvas into large squares and paint them in the desired colors.

-You can use one colour or you can choose two or three colours and layer them for even more dimension.
+You can use one color or you can choose two or three colors and layer them for even more dimension.
 These backgrounds are inexpensive to make and can be rolled up for easy storage.

 A lot of foliage or other background elements in focus can look messy and detract the eye from the main subject.
 The subject needs to be isolated.